rosensilva/ballerina-samples/circuit-breaker/readme.md

-# Database Backed RESTful Web Service
+# Circuit Breaker
 This guide walks you through the process of adding circuit breaker pattern to potentially-failing remote backend web services.
+Circuit Breaker pattern is a way to automatically degrade functionality when remote services fail.
+Use of the Circuit Breaker pattern can allow a web service to continue operating without waiting for faling remote services.

 ## <a name="what-you-build"></a>  What you'll build

 You'll build an order processing service for a retail store.
-The retail store have a potentially-failing remote backend for inventory management.
-When a specific order comes to the order processing service, the service will call the inventory management service to check the avaibalility of items.
-The circuit breaker is configured to handle the faliures of inventory management service.
+The retail store uses potentially-failing remote backend for inventory management.
+When a specific order comes to the order processing service, the service will call the inventory management service.

 &nbsp;
 &nbsp;